ayumi-cloud/ga4/README.md

 - Connected to the Import and export settings feature.
 - Connected to the voice actions module.
 - Connected to the machine learning help wizard and search module.
+- Connected to the accessibility module.
 - Access to all the internal backend themes, including dark and light mode.

+(*) To keep this code clean, the summer cms plugin will be hosted on a different repo.

 ## GA API's 🛠️